Aerial view of winding dirt road through a dense forest with lush green trees.

 Change is a natural part of life—but that doesn’t mean it’s easy.
 Whether a transition is joyful, painful, or somewhere in between, it can leave you feeling disoriented, overwhelmed, or unsure of who you are now.
 You might find yourself asking, “What comes next?” or “How do I move forward from here?”

-As a therapist, I specialize in supporting people through these significant turning points.
+As a therapist, I specialize in supporting people through these significant and frequently stressful life transitions.
 I offer a warm, nonjudgmental space to explore the complex emotions that often come with change—grief, anxiety, hope, fear, even relief—and help you reconnect with what truly matters to you.

 Using evidence-based approaches like Acceptance and Commitment Therapy (ACT) and mindfulness-based interventions, we’ll work together to: